leoliu0/leoliu0.github.io/index.md

 <div class="row">
 <div class="left">
-Leo is a recent doctorate graduate from the University of New South Wales, School of Banking and Finance.
+Leo is an early career fellow in school of banking and finance.
 My main research interests are laid in the intersection of corporate finance, industry organization and innovation.
 I am interested in measuring innovation at the individual, firm and economy level and studying how innovation affects firm value, economic growth and productivity.
 In addition, I am interested in using advanced statistical and machine learning techniques in applied finance, economics and management studies.
 <br/>
 <a href="LeoLiu_CV.pdf">CV</a>